 General principles of treatment include the institution of gastric lavage or emesis; forcing oral fluids; and the administration of intravenous fluids if urine output is low and renal function is normal.
 Acidification of the urine will increase renal elimination of trimethoprim.
 The patient should be monitored with blood counts and appropriate blood chemistries, including electrolytes.
 If a significant blood dyscrasia or jaundice occurs, specific therapy should be instituted for these complications.
 Peritoneal dialysis is not effective and hemodialysis is only moderately effective in eliminating trimethoprim and sulfamethoxazole.

-SEPTRA (trimethoprim and sulfamethoxazole) is contraindicated in patients with a known hypersensitivity to trimethoprim or sulfonamides and in patients with documented megaloblastic anemia due to folate deficiency.
-SEPTRA (trimethoprim and sulfamethoxazole) is also contraindicated in pregnant patients at term and in nursing mothers, because sulfonamides pass the placenta and are excreted in the milk and may cause kernicterus.
-SEPTRA (trimethoprim and sulfamethoxazole) is contraindicated in pediatric patients less than 2 months of age.
+SEPTRA is contraindicated in patients with a known hypersensitivity to trimethoprim or sulfonamides, in patients with a history of drug-induced immune thrombocytopenia with use of trimethoprim and/or sulfonamides, and in patients with documented megaloblastic anemia due to folate deficiency.
+SEPTRA is contraindicated in pediatric patients less than 2 months of age.